 • Cemetery tour lasts approximately 75-90 minutes.

-• Reminder that the tour is only open to persons 21 and older.
+• Reminder: the tour is only open to persons 21 and older and fills up quickly.

-• On-street parking is also available in the area
+On-street parking is also available in the area, but is extremely limited.

 About St. Louis Cemetery No. 1:

 Founded in 1789 and listed on the National Register of Historic Places, St. Louis Cemetery No. 1 is located just steps outside of the French Quarter at the corner of St. Louis & Basin Streets.
 It is the burial ground of some of the most illustrious citizens of New Orleans, including Etienne de Bore, a pioneer in sugar development; Daniel Clark, a financial supporter of the American Revolution; Paul Morphy, world famous chess champion; and other local and national figures.

 Notable structures include the famed oven wall vaults, the supposed resting place of Voodoo Queen Marie Laveau, and the magnificent tombs of the French, Italian, Portuguese, and Spanish societies.